DC EXPUNGEMENT LAWYERS

 We file motions to seal your criminal record in the District of Columbia.
 We offer a Free consultation to determine eligibility.
 During our initial interview we can determine if you are eligible to have your criminal record sealed in the District of Columbia.

 Expungement/sealing a criminal record in the District of Columbia is accomplished by filing a Motion (a written request to the Court)to Seal in DC Superior Court.
 In the District of Columbia the Court seals the record.
 If the record is sealed you will be given an Order signed by a Judge.
-There is no expungement process except for some possession of narcotics offenses in DC.
 However, sealing the record is for all practical purposes the same as expungement in DC.

 Almost all traffic convictions and most misdemeanor convictions can be sealed in the District of Columbia?
 In fact, the misdemeanors that are not sealable are called ineligible misdemeanors.
 The record can be sealed as long as the waiting period has been satisfied.
 Here is the list of ineligible misdemeanors